mohammadtakneshan/Sentiment-Analysis-on-a-Custom-Dataset/README.md

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE.txt) file for details.

----

-This README now includes a demo section, example resumes, and a technologies used section, providing a comprehensive overview of the project.